< Previous standard ^ Up a level ^ Next standard >

 Introduction

-ISO/IEC 27001:2022 (often shortened to “ISO 27001”) formally specifies an Information Security Management System, a governance arrangement comprising a structured suite of activities with which to manage information risks (called ‘information security risks’ in the standard).
+ISO/IEC 27001:2022 (known colloquially as “ISO 27001”, “ISO27001”, “27001” or “two seven double-oh one”) formally specifies an Information Security Management System, a governance arrangement comprising a structured suite of organised activities with which to manage risks relating to the confidentiality, integrity and availability of information (called ‘information security risks’ in the standard).

-The ISMS is an overarching framework through which management identifies, evaluates and treats (addresses) the organisation’s information risks.
-The ISMS ensures that the security arrangements are fine-tuned to keep pace with changes to the security threats, vulnerabilities and business impacts - an important aspect in such a dynamic field, and a key advantage of ISO27k’s flexible risk-driven approach as compared to, say, PCI-DSS.
+An ISMS is an overarching framework through which management identifies, evaluates and treats (addresses) the organisation’s information risks.
+The ISMS ensures that the security arrangements are appropriately designed and fine-tuned to keep pace with changes to the security threats, vulnerabilities and business impacts.
+Adaptation is important in such a dynamic field, and a key advantage of ISO27k’s flexible risk-driven approach as opposed to more prescriptive and rigid approaches such as PCI-DSS.

-The standard covers all types of organisations (e.g. commercial enterprises, government agencies, non-profits) of all sizes (from micro-businesses to huge multinationals) in all industries (e.g. retail, banking, defence, healthcare, education and government), worldwide.
-Given such a wide brief, the standard is necessarily generic, specifying the bare minimum.
+Flexibility allows the standard to apply to all types of organisations (e.g. commercial enterprises, government agencies, non-profits, clubs) of all sizes (from micro-businesses to sprawling multinationals) in all industries (e.g. retail, banking, defence, healthcare, education and government), worldwide.
+Given such a huge brief, the standard is necessarily generic, specifying the bare minimum.

 Furthermore, management may elect to avoid, share or accept information risks rather than mitigate them through information security controls - a risk treatment decision within the specified risk management process.
 Appropriate governance arrangements and management controls are also appropriate to direct, control and oversee the ISMS: the standard gives fairly rudimentary and circumspect guidance in these areas.